sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 For more information, read [Get started with commercial features](../commercial/).
 {{% /notice %}}

-Sensu Plus is a built-in integration for transmitting your Sensu observability data to Sumo Logic via the Sumo Logic [HTTP Logs and Metrics Source][1].
+Sensu Plus is a built-in integration for transmitting your Sensu observability data to the Sumo Logic Continuous Intelligence Platform™ via a Sumo Logic [HTTP Logs and Metrics Source][1].
-You can use Sumo Logic's interactive dashboards and analytics tools to get better visibility into your Sensu data.
+In Sumo Logic, you can configure customized interactive dashboards and analytics tools to gain better visibility into your Sensu data &mdash; read [Introducing Sensu Plus][14] for more information.

 To use Sensu Plus, you need a [Sumo Logic account][2].
 First, create a new Sumo Logic account or log in to your existing account.
-Then, follow this guide to start sending your Sensu data to Sumo Logic.
+Then, follow this guide to set up an HTTP Logs and Metrics Source; configure a Sensu handler, pipeline, and check; and import two dashboards as a starting point for visualizing your Sensu data in Sumo Logic.

 ## Set up an HTTP Logs and Metrics Source